-Leah was blessed with six sons/tribes and represents Judah/Jerusalem, since Judah was her fourth-born child.
-(Genesis 29:35) Her son Levi became a priesthood, and was not counted as one of the 12 tribes of Israel.
+Leah was blessed with six sons/tribes and represents Samaria/Israel.
+Samaria was the older daughter, showing that Leah represented Samariam, or Israel, which included all of the tribes save Judah and Benjamin.
+(Ezekiel 16:45) Her son Levi became a priesthood, and was not counted as one of the 12 tribes of Israel.
 (Numbers 1:49-51) Her maid Zilpah bore two additional children which were counted as hers, for seven total tribes, and the Levite priesthood.
 (Genesis 35:23-26)

-Rachel represents Samariah/Israel.
+Rachel represents Jerusalem/Judah.
+The nation of Judah included both the nations of Judah and Benjamin (Leah's fourth-born son and Rachel's youngest child).
 She had only two sons, Joseph and Benjamin, but through Joseph was blessed with a third inheritance since both of Joseph's children, Ephraim and Manasseh were counted as separate tribes, and Leah's son Levi became a priesthood rather than a tribe.
 Her maid Bilhah bore two additional children counted to Rachel's credit for five total.
 (Genesis 35:23-26)

 Similarly Jesus throughout the Old Testament refers to His two wives of Israel and Judah.
 Both adulterously betrayed Him and were punished for forsaking Him to go idolatrously after other lovers (demons; other gods).